Stocks soar on hopes that Fed will slow rate hikes - KTVZ

 Reuters reported that San Francisco Fed president Mary Daly said in a speech Friday that the central bank should not create an “unforced downturn” for the economy with too many massive rate hikes.

+“The market has been looking forward to the Fed taking a break,” said JJ Kinahan, CEO of IG Group North America, which owns the online brokerage firm tastyworks.

+“I think it’s the right call to let the rate hikes they’ve already done play though the system a bit and see what shakes out,” Kinahan added.

-The Nasdaq and S&P 500 surged too, rising 1.6% and 1.8% respectively.
-All three major market indexes are now up more than 4% for the week and have posted solid gains for the month of October.
+The Nasdaq and S&P 500 surged too, rising 2.3% and 2.5% respectively.
+All three major market indexes are now up about 5% for the week and have posted solid gains for the month of October.

-That’s despite the fact that Snapchat’s parent company plunged more than 30% following its earnings, news that sent shares of other social media companies spiraling downward as well.
-Facebook owner Meta fell more than 2% and Pinterest sank 7%.
+That’s despite the fact that Snapchat’s parent company plunged nearly 30% following its earnings, news that sent shares of other social media companies spiraling downward as well.
+Facebook owner Meta fell more than 1% and Pinterest sank 6%.

 Twitter also fell nearly 5%, due to reports that the Biden administration may closely scrutinize Elon Musk’s other businesses for a national security reasons before allowing Musk to buy Twitter.
 There were also reports suggesting massive layoffs ahead at Twitter if the Tesla and SpaceX CEO closes the deal.